I beg to move,

 I thank the hon.
 Lady for clarifying her point, but I have to say that it is this Government who have increased the threshold year on year.
 As a working-class Conservative MP, I am proud to say that I am standing up for hard-working people—and when I talk about hard-working people, I mean people who go out every day to earn a living, no matter what sector they are in or what job they are doing.

 The Government have responded to the challenging world of work with plans for the biggest upgrade of workers’ rights in 20 years.
 In December we published the good work plan, which sets out how we will implement the recommendations of the Taylor review.
 The plan commits us to introducing a right to request a more predictable and stable contract for all workers and to bringing forward proposals for a single workers’ rights enforcement body in early 2019.

-We will be making the options to employees clearer.
+We will be making the options for employees clearer.
 For example, we have already laid statutory instruments to ensure that on their first day, employees are able to get a written statement of their rights.
 It is about making sure that workers are able to know what rights they have, and that they know that they can ask for that ability.

 The Government have also laid legislation that will repeal the so-called Swedish derogation and guarantee agency workers their right to equal pay.
 After April 2020, agency workers will no longer be able to opt out of their right to equal pay after 12 weeks in the same assignment.
 In short, we are shining a light on pay at the top and taking action to improve the pay and employment rights of ordinary workers.